syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ### Setting the default opacity

-You can set the default opacity of free text callout annotations by using the `SfPdfViewerControl.FreeTextCalloutAnnotationSettings.Opacity` property.
+You can set the default opacity of free text callout annotations by using the [`Opacity`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.PdfViewerFreeTextCalloutAnnotationSettings.html#Syncfusion_Windows_PdfViewer_PdfViewerFreeTextCalloutAnnotationSettings_Opacity) property.
 Opacity value ranges from 0 to 1.
 Refer to the following code example.

 {% highlight c# %}